Capital and Ideology

 Described by Piketty as "in large part a sequel" to its predecessor, Capital and Ideology has a wider scope, and Piketty has expressed his preference for the 2019 book.
 In the book, Piketty outlines potential means of redistributing wealth, and explores historical and contemporary justifications for inequality.
 Paul Krugman wrote of the book, "In Marxian dogma, a society's class structure is determined by underlying, impersonal forces, technology and the modes of production that technology dictates.
 Piketty, however, sees inequality as a social phenomenon, driven by human institutions.
-Institutional change, in turn, reflects the ideology that dominates society: 'Inequality is neither economic nor technological; it is ideological and political.'"
+Institutional change, in turn, reflects the ideology that dominates society: "Inequality is neither economic nor technological; it is ideological and political."
 Methods for redistributing wealth proposed in the book include the "inheritance for all", a payment distributed to citizens by their country at the age of 25.

-Contents

-Capital and Ideology has four main parts, which describe the development of modern ideology, particularly centred around property and inequality, and the central problems in Euro-American, post-Soviet, Chinese, Indian and other societies today.

-Part One provides an overview of the historical evolution of inequality and the role that ideology has played in shaping economic and political systems.
-Part Two focuses on the emergence of new forms of inequality, such as educational and cultural inequality, and their relationship to economic inequality.
-Part Three looks at the political and institutional structures that have shaped inequality over time, including taxation, social policies, and the relationship between democracy and capitalism.
-Finally, Part Four explores possible solutions to the problem of inequality, including a global tax on capital and the establishment of a universal basic income.

-Throughout the book, Piketty draws on a wide range of historical and contemporary examples to illustrate his arguments, from the French Revolution to contemporary political movements such as the Yellow Vests in France.

-Piketty argues that there is a cyclical tendency for ideology to defend inequality, and for inequality to feed ideology.
-Ideology involves a "range of contradictory discourses", which create a "dominant narrative".
-These narratives lead to rules.
-The rules bolster inequality, and inequality generates more ideology.
-Piketty then argues in normative terms that we should create a new "participartory socialism", which involves more democracy in the economy, particularly at work, create a fairer tax system, and rethink the rules on fair trade.
+The book is banned in the People's Republic of China.